 Drag a data input component into the grid, (e.g. an input), and set the default value property to be the value of the Selected Row in the table.
 For a text input, this is Default Text, while for a select input, this is Default Selected Item.

-For example, if we want to edit the name corresponding to an artist, set the Default Text property to {{data.table0.selectedRow.0.Name}}.
+For example, if we want to edit the name corresponding to an account, set the Default Text property to {{data.table0.selectedRow.0.Name}}.

 📘